Chiemezie-Uchenwoke/Chiemezie-Uchenwoke/README.md

 ## Hi, I'm Chiemezie Uchenwoke

-I'm a Fullstack Developer who builds scalable and user-focused web applications that people actually use.
+I'm a Full-Stack Software Engineer who builds scalable and user-focused web applications that people actually use.
 I design and develop complete solutions from user interface to database, handling authentication, APIs, and deployment.

 I specialize in React, TypeScript, Node.js, and MongoDB.
 I've built inventory management systems, authentication platforms with JWT and RBAC, and client-facing websites deployed to production.